Domestic Violence Prosecution Externship

 In light of students' high level of responsibility, Mr. Kessler will make sure that they receive attentive and accessible supervision at all times.
 Each student is assigned to a supervising ADA, with whom they will build a relationship over the course of a semester.
 In addition, the bureau chief/adjunct professor will be available to answer questions regarding procedure and logistics.
 Students will critically examine the ethical, strategic and justice implications of their work with their supervisors and Mr. Kessler.
 When the students cases go to trial if there is no disposition, the student performs the opening, all direct exams, all cross exams and sums in front of a judge or a jury.
 There is a supervisor as a second seat to assist during the trial but the case is assigned to the student.
 In the past, many of the students have completed misdemeanor trials to verdict.

 The seminar will introduce students to all aspects of the prosecution function: from investigation and charging decisions, through arraignment, plea bargaining, discovery, motions, trial and appeal.
 Seminar topics include trial practice and strategies employed in cases where the victim refuses to cooperate.
 In light of the high rate with which victims cease their cooperation with prosecutors, students are equipped with the methods they need to develop a case without the victim's cooperation.

 Only third-year students are eligible for the externship.
-To apply, please send a brief cover letter, resume and transcript to Scott Kessler (email@example.com) by Monday, April 7th.
+To apply, please send a brief cover letter, resume and transcript to Scott Kessler ([email protected]) by 5 p.m. on Monday, April 13th, 2015.
 Preference may be given to students who have or will be taking Evidence.